vrb3/CS410/README.md

 Note: If we want to the report to re-evaluate without using the pickle concept, the files in the folder "pickle" needs to be deleted.
 Only if the file does not exist, system shall evaluate and save.

+* Output Explanation:

-Output Explanation: Details of the output have been explained under the folder "Execution Summary".
+Details of the output have been explained under the folder "Execution Summary".
 Initial execution of the report has been captured in the file "SentimentAnalysis_Initial_Evaluation.html".
-This doesn't use the files in the Pickle folder as this folder shall be empty.
-Initial executiion shall create the files in the pickle folder.
+During the initial run, "Pickle" folder shall be empty, so the initial run will evaluate the classifiers.

 On Second execution, this program shall use the files in pickle folder to evaluate.
-The output of this is in file "entimentAnalysis_2ndTime_Evaluation.html".
+It is assumed that user has selected "Yes" option to save the classifier information in the Pickle folder.
+The output of this is in file "SentimentAnalysis_2ndTime_Evaluation.html".

-Executing report "SentimentAnalysis.py" / "SentimentAnalysis.ipynb":
+* Executing report "SentimentAnalysis.py" / "SentimentAnalysis.ipynb":

 This report shall prompt to "Enter file name to analyze the sentiment: ".
 Here, for testing purpose, I have used either TestNegative.txt / TestPositive.txt.
 We could enter any file name whose text needs to be anlysed for Sentiment.
 Report assumes that this file is in the same folder as the Master program.
 On successful execution of the sentiment analysis, report shall prompt "Enter Yes to SAVE the trained data"  to save the classifier files under Pickle folder if selected as Yes.